-September 30, 2019, give or take a day.
-That’s the opening date for Beijing Daxing International Airport, already poised to break the world record for passenger traffic: 72 million by 2025 and 100 million by 2040.
+Since its opening day on September 25, 2019, Beijing Daxing International Airport, already poised to break the world record for passenger traffic: 72 million by 2025 and 100 million by 2040 (find out more about the world’s largest and busiest airports).

 This massive project confirms China’s leadership in the infrastructure race and puts the country’s capital Beijing in the club of global cities with more than one intercontinental stopover airport, such as New York City, London, Paris and Tokyo.
-According to reports from the South China Morning Post, by 2025 the city -- thanks to the combined traffic with Beijing Capital International, currently the world’s second-largest -- will be able to manage a traffic of 170 million of passengers.
+According to reports from the South China Morning Post, by 2025 the city – thanks to the combined traffic with Beijing Capital International – be able to manage a traffic of 170 million passengers.

-The airport is currently in the testing phase.
-The most important test was held on May 13th when Air China, China Southern Airlines, China Eastern Airlines and Xiamen Airlines aircraft flew out of the new airport.
+Prior to its opening, the airport underwent several operational tests.
+The most important test was held on May 13th,2019, when Air China, China Southern Airlines, China Eastern Airlines and Xiamen Airlines aircraft flew out of the new airport.

 The project was complex, because in addition to the airport, it included construction of all the transport infrastructures to connect it to the city, including a traditional railway line, a motorway and a high-speed underground train.